Quick answer

 Common mistakes

 - Don't size ballet slippers like street shoes.
 The single most common adult ballet beginner mistake is buying slippers in your regular shoe size.
 They will be too big, wrinkle across the foot, and slip during footwork.
-Size 1-2 smaller and use the brand's chart.
+Size 1 to 2 smaller and use the brand's chart.

 - Don't buy everything the ballet section of a dancewear store offers before the first class.
 Some adult beginners arrive heavily equipped (leg warmers, wrap skirts, ankle socks over tights) and then realize the studio requires plain leotard and tights only.
 Buy the minimum required, confirm with the teacher after the first class, then add if needed.